DavidStevensonVtex/Java/Sams-Teach-Yourself-Java/day-5/README.md

 *arguments* is the name of the array of strings that contains the list of command line arguments.
 You can call this array anything you want.

+### Creating Methods with the Same Name

+When you work with the Java Class Library, you often encounter classes that have numerous methods with the same name.

+Two things differentiate thise same named methods:
+* The number of arguments theytake.
+* The primitive type or object type of each argument

+Using several methods with the same name and different signatures is called *overloading*.

+Method overloading can eliminate the need for entirely different methods that do essentially the same thing.
+Overloading also makes it possible for methods to behave differently based on the arguments they receive.